C / CH

 citlalimpopoca

-a comet that lasts a long time (see Molina); a smoking star
+a comet that lasts a long time (see Molina); a star or stars emit smoke (noun and verb)

 the vapor of a comet (see Molina); or, a shooting star (see Sahagún)